 What makes sand black?
 In short, it’s the combination of cooled volcanic lava, pumice and ash.
 If for nothing else, go for nature’s pedicure.

 3. Check into a luxurious hotel

-If you’re not visiting on a day trip, and are prepared to splurge a little, checking into one of the many luxurious hotels is one of the most indulgent things to do in Santorini.
+If you’re not visiting on a day trip, and are prepared to splurge a little, checking into one of the many luxurious hotels is one of the most indulgent ways to sleep in Santorini.
 I’m not talking fancy hotels with chandeliers in the lobby.
 I’m talking tiny boutique, white-washed hotels that climb up the cliffs and offer infinity pools with views all the way out to sea.
 While the hotels of Santorini draw in the honeymoon crowds, I’ve seen groups of girlies, families, couples and singles all treating themselves to a once-in-a-lifetime-stay.
-Prices may not be as horrific as you expect, especially if you’re visiting in low season.
+Prices may not be as horrific as you expect, especially if you’re visiting in low-season.
 Where to stay?
 So many to choose from.
 I suggest grabbing a glass of Greek wine and browsing the Best Luxury Hotels In Santorini here.

 4. Beach hop Santorini’s beaches